rnw-community/rnw-community/packages/wdio/readme.md

 -   Refactor tests to mock MockElement(rename to MockElementPromise), use it instead of mockElement object
 -   Rename all tests `its` properly after API stabilizes
--   Use only external mocks, enums to mimic real usage in the IDE
 -   Write docs with the examples

 ## Installation